EpicCash/exchange-integrations/README.md

 savetxs.php - example to maintain separate mysql db of txs

-deposits.js - example app to process account id from URL and get tx amount & tx id from slate then redirect to wallet
+deposits.js - example app to process account id from URL, get tx amount & tx id from slate, update account database, then redirect to wallet

 deposits.php - called from deposits.js to update account balance and add transaction to history using php